 Dances may be held by clubs and organizations at regularly scheduled times and appropriate seasons but outside the regular school hours.
 Such activities must end by 10 PM on school days and 12:00 PM on Fridays and Saturdays unless changed by the Principal.
 School events which allow for outside dates must have these dates registered with the principal's office at least one week before the activity is to occur.
-Forms for registration will be made available prior to the event.
-Verification of outside dates must be approved by the guest's school administration.
+Forms for registration will be made available prior to the event, verification of outside dates must be approved by the guest's school administration.
 Once at the dance, if a student leaves, they will not be permitted to return.

 The Junior-Senior prom is to be held each year during the spring semester.
 Only Ravenna High School Junior and Senior students (and their dates) may attend.
-Ravenna High School students in the 9{th} and 10{th} grades may only attend as dates of Juniors and Seniors.
-Foreign exchange students and prom servers are also allowed to attend prom.
-Junior High Students are ineligible to attend prom.
-Outside dates of Ravenna High School Juniors and Seniors must be at least 9{th} grade students and cannot be older than 20 years old.
+Ravenna High School students in the 9th and 10th grades may only attend as dates of Juniors and Seniors.
+Junior High Students are ineligible to attend.
+Outside dates of Ravenna High School Juniors and Seniors must be at least 9th grade students and cannot be older than 20 years old.